Community Climate Funding logo Community Climate Funding logo

 • Federal Government

-The Environmental Damages Fund (EDF) is a specified purpose account administered by Environment and Climate Change Canada (ECCC) to direct funds received from fines, penalties, court orders and voluntary payments to priority projects that will benefit Canada’s natural environment.
-The purpose of any contribution to the EDF is to achieve restoration of damage to the natural environment and wildlife conservation, in a cost-effective way.
+The Environmental Damages Fund (EDF) is a specified purpose account administered by Environment and Climate Change Canada (ECCC), on behalf of the Government of Canada, to direct funds received from fines, penalties, court orders and voluntary payments to priority projects that will benefit Canada’s natural environment.
+Through its support of these projects, the EDF helps to ensure environmental good follows environmental harm.

 Fines directed to the EDF are used to fund projects that focus on the following four categories in order of priority: